SHAHID-glitch/Resume-Builder/README.md

-# 📞 Contact Info

-We welcome contributions!
-Feel free to submit pull requests or open issues.
+# 📢 Have Questions?

+Feel free to ask any question about project and suggest improvements. reach us out at:

+🔹 Email: <a href="mailto:nishantsingh.talk@gmail.com" target="_blank">nishantsingh.talk@gmail.com</a>

 🔹 LinkedIn: <a href="https://www.linkedin.com/in/nishantksingh1/" target="_blank">NishantkSingh1</a>

-🔹 Email: <a href="mailto:nishantsingh.talk@gmail.com" target="_blank">nishantsingh.talk@gmail.com</a>

-# 📢 Have Questions?

-We would love to hear your feedback!
-Feel free to reach out or open a discussion. 😊